meteor/blaze-tutorial/README.md

-## Meteor React Tutorial
+## Meteor Blaze Tutorial

-If you are looking for the tutorial, please go to [https://react-tutorial.meteor.com](https://react-tutorial.meteor.com) and check it there.
+If you are looking for the tutorial, please go to [https://blaze-tutorial.meteor.com](https://blaze-tutorial.meteor.com) and check it there.

 This repository is the place to check the code (`src` folder) and to make contributions.

 Read in the tutorial home page where you should ask questions (spoiler: [Forums](https://forums.meteor.com) or [Slack](https://join.slack.com/t/meteor-community/shared_invite/enQtODA0NTU2Nzk5MTA3LWY5NGMxMWRjZDgzYWMyMTEyYTQ3MTcwZmU2YjM5MTY3MjJkZjQ0NWRjOGZlYmIxZjFlYTA5Mjg4OTk3ODRiOTc)).

-This is a [hexo](https://hexo.io) static site used to generate the [Meteor React Tutorial Docs](https://react-tutorial.meteor.com).
+This is a [hexo](https://hexo.io) static site used to generate the [Meteor Blaze Tutorial Docs](https://blaze-tutorial.meteor.com).

 ## Contributing